Day 1 – The Old and the New

 The old town of Prague is the heart and soul of the city.
-Not least, because of its history and preservation, which has made it a world-famous UNESCO world heritage site.
-Over a thousand years of history has been preserved here, through the religious buildings, monuments, and houses.
+Not least, because of its history and preservation, which have made it a world-famous UNESCO World Heritage site.
+Over a thousand years of history has been preserved here through religious buildings, monuments, and houses.

 2. Jewish Quarter (Josefov)

 Unlike many other Jewish neighborhoods in Europe, the Jewish Quarter in Prague was not destroyed in the war.
 This is because Hitler aimed to eliminate the Jews and then later retire to Prague and make the district a museum.

 Thankfully, Hitler failed, and the area is now a UNESCO-protected site.
 Not only because it was the largest Jewish ghetto in Europe but also because of the Jewish Museum that is located here.
 During the holocaust, when all Jewish residents were sent to concentration camps, their belongings were stored here.